jcurl/RJCP.DLL.SerialPortStream/README.md

 Using the FTDI chipset on Windows 10 x64 (FTDI 2.12.16.0 dated 09/Mar/2016) flow
 control (RTS/CTS) doesn't work as expected.
 For writing small amounts of data (1024 bytes) with CTS off, the FTDI driver will still send data.
-See the test case ClosedWhenFlushBlocked, change the buffer from 8192 bytes to 1024 and the test case now fails.
+See the test case `ClosedWhenFlushBlocked`, change the buffer from 8192 bytes to 1024 and the test case now fails.
 This problem is not observable with com0com 3.0.
 You can see the effect in logs, there is a TX-EMPTY event that occurs, which should never be there if no data is ever sent.

 ##### 7.2.1.2 BytesToWrite

-On Windows, the SerialPortStream returns the bigger of either the internal write buffer, or the amount of data in the output queue of the driver.
+On Windows, the `SerialPortStream` returns the bigger of either the internal write buffer, or the amount of data in the output queue of the driver.
 Drivers don't report the number of bytes that are in the output queue before the next write begins, and may return sooner.
 This leads to the effects: